|

 When the threshold is met, your wireless carrier will add a

-certain amount (that you choose) to your prepaid wireless account
+certain amount of dollars (that you've pre-selected) to your prepaid

 balance.
 For example, when your account reaches $5 or less,